erankova/Fortune-Inc-Aviation-Analysis/README.md

 **Data Limitation**

 There was some missingness which could not be accounted for and therefore, columns had to be dropped.
 There are also potential duplicates as `Event.Id` and `Accident.Number` have duplicate values but display slighly different records with some shared information.
-There were also columns such as `Aircraft.carrier` that may be useful to analyse but had too much mixed data to be able to adequately organize.
-There is a lack of understanding whether these are supposed to be unique identifiers and it is recommended to obtain additional data for any additional phases of department expansion.

-**Data Limitation**

-There was some missingness which could not be accounted for and therefore, columns had to be dropped.
-There are also potential duplicates as `Event.Id` and `Accident.Number` have duplicate values but display slighly different records with some shared information.
 There is a lack of understanding whether these are supposed to be unique identifiers and it is recommended to obtain additional data for any additional phases of department expansion.
 There were also columns such as `Aircraft.carrier` that may be useful to analyse but had too much mixed data to be able to adequately organize.

 **Recommendations**